Discovering Causal Relationships Between Time Series With Spatial Structure: Perspectives and future directions

 None of these methods are immediately applicable to the kinds of graphs produced by spatiotemporal causal discovery.
 The discussed options weigh all differences from the \say{true} graph evenly, but when considering the interpretation of time series causal discovery, some relationships are arguably \say{more wrong} than others.
-For example, in the system illustrated in figure \ref{Map causal graph}, it would be \say{more wrong} relative to interpretation if an estimated graph had no connection between forest cover and species abundance than if it had estimated that as an instantaneous relationship.
+For example, in the system illustrated in figure \ref{Map causal graph}B, it would be \say{more wrong} relative to interpretation if an estimated graph had no connection between forest cover and species abundance than if it had estimated that as an instantaneous relationship.
 Qualitative comparisons that ask how and where interpretation or conclusion-making has gone wrong may be more practically useful.
 These questions can be asked in comparisons with both true graphs (for simulations) and/or a distribution of graphs produced by random edge placement \cite{Petersen2024}, and seem for now the best option to evaluate performance of spatiotemporal causal discovery algorithms.
+As discussed in section \ref{Uncertainty}, reporting weighted aggregates of graphs evaluated at different significance levels may provide information about consistency of estimates and contribute to evaluation.